 Responsible Travel Tips

-- Use sustainable transportation options, such as public transport, bikes or electric cars, to reduce air pollution and noise pollution in around the islands.
+Choose sustainable transportation options, such as public transport, bikes or electric cars, to reduce air and noise pollution in and around the islands.
 Many businesses offer bike rentals, and the San Juan Transit system provides bus services around the islands.

-Respectfully enjoy the wilderness by following Leave No Trace principles, such as packing out all trash, staying on designated trails, and respecting wildlife.
+Respectfully enjoy the wilderness by following Leave No Trace principles.
+This includes packing out all trash, staying on designated trails, and respecting wildlife.
 Some great trails to explore include the Lime Kiln Point State Park Trail and the Mount Constitution Trail.

 Reduce water consumption by taking shorter showers and turning off the tap when not in use.
 This is particularly important during the dry summer months when water resources can be scarce.

 If you have questions or want to leave a hotel review, please do so in the comments.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to hotels in the San Juan Islands, Washington.
 This means I get a small commission from any bookings at no extra cost to you.